weiganghuang/holops-1803/task1.md

 1. Save the updated L2Vpn.yang file.

-9. Enter the following three commands to compile the project L2Vpn at the NSO server
+9. Enter the following commands to compile the project L2Vpn at the NSO server

     ```
     [nso@nso ncs-run]$ cd ~/packages/L2Vpn/src